 Why IRCC bounces Express Entry applications?

 Not all applications get approved.
-In certain cases IRCC may bounce the application and reject the applications too.
+In certain cases, the IRCC may bounce the application and reject the applications too.
 As of the Express Entry Year-End 2015 report, about 22,178 applications were received under the Express Entry during the entire year.
 About 14,058 applications were accepted while IRCC refused to accept 2,433.
-While the report does not specify the number of applications bounced due to incompleteness, we can estimate mathemitacally that about 5,687 applications may have been bounced.
-As of the reports, a total of 25.6 per cent of applications submitted through Express Entry have been rejected by IRCC due to incompleteness.
-Researches have been made and following reasons have been determined why IRCC can bounce Express Entry applications:
+While the report does not specify the number of applications bounced due to incompleteness, we can estimate mathematically that about 5,687 applications may have been bounced.
+As of the reports, a total of 25.6 percent of applications submitted through Express Entry have been rejected by IRCC due to incompleteness.
+Researches have been made and the following reasons have been determined why IRCC can bounce Express Entry applications:

 The incompleteness in My CIC account of the applicants has been found to be a major reason for bouncing applications.
 IRCC often requires that applicants provide new forms and documents within a time frame of seven days.
 Though applicants constantly have the access to monitor their accounts, the short deadline is frequently missed.